rdubois440/esp32_nunchuck_ble_keyboard/README.md

 Provide a single hand, ligthweight, ultra portable and fun bluetooth keyboard for phones and tablets, using a Wii Nunchuck

 ![Nunchuck as a Keyboard](images/IMG_20210307_122031.jpg)

+# Benefits

+ * Lightweight - fun - reaasonably efficient
+ * Single hand operation
+ * Cross platform support.
+Natural target is Android phones, but works just as well with tablets, Windows and Linux PCs, Chromebooks, Mac, and even iPhones
+ * Natively supported on all these platforms, nothing to install.
+Nunkbd behaves as a standard Bluetooth Keyboard
+ * Does not consume any spcace on the display.
+Compared to soft on-screen keyboards, screen space is completely free
+ * An octogon limits the movement of the joystick.
+This octogon shape provides natural feedback about the movements
+ * Keyboard can easily be curstomised for a given subset of keys of professional usage (data collection, control)
+ * Could be useful to handicapped people.
+Alphabetic characters are accessible with a single finger.
+ * With some experience, it can be used when walking.
+For taking quick notes, if you accept a reasonable amount of typing errors, it can be used without watching the screen, to the octogonal shape limiting, and providing feedback to the movements of the joystick

 # Original Keys Arrangements - 8Pen Project